Rosicrucian Egyptian Museum: Rock-cut tomb replica

 The Rosicrucian Egyptian Museum contains a composite replica of an ancient Egyptian rock-cut tomb, based on photos and sketches taken by Rosicrucian expeditions to tombs at Beni Hasan, to give guests the experience of being in such an excavation.
 Below are photographs of the interior of the replica tomb, largely containing scenes from the Book of the Dead.
 The dark interior of the tomb replica is evident.

 The Rosicrucian Alchemy Exhibit

-Beginning in 2015, for the 100th Anniversary of the incorporation of AMORC in America, which owns and operates the Museum, the museum's Rotating Exhibits Gallery became The Rosicrucian Alchemy Exhibit.
-The highlights of the collection were put on display in this exhibit.

-This exhibit, curated by the alchemist Dennis William Hauck, features a journey through the seven stages of the alchemical process, a meditation chamber featuring the Azoth of the Philosophers and a recorded guided meditation, and a full-size reproduction of an alchemist's workshop.
-There is also a reproduction of the Ripley Scroll with illustrative commentary.
+Beginning in 2015, for the 100th Anniversary of the incorporation of AMORC in America, which owns and operates the Museum, the museum's Rotating Exhibits Gallery became The Rosicrucian Alchemy Exhibit, curated by Dennis William Hauck.
+The exhibit features the seven stages of the alchemical process, a meditation chamber featuring the Azoth of the Philosophers, and a reproduction of the Ripley Scroll with illustrative commentary.

-The Exhibit forms the kernel of what will be the first alchemy museum in the United States, and the largest in the world.
+AMORC plans to expand the Alchemy exhibit into what would be the first alchemy museum in the United States.
 It will be housed in the present "Rose-Croix University International" building at Rosicrucian Park.
-The RCUI Building also contains a working alchemy lab.

-On June 22, 2024, the museum unveiled the Thoth AI, a fully integrated artificial intelligence persona modeled after the ancient Egyptian god Thoth.
-This innovative addition enhances the educational experience by providing interactive guidance and insights, bridging ancient wisdom with modern technology.
+On June 22, 2024, the museum released the Thoth AI to the public, a chatbot modeled after the ancient Egyptian god Thoth.